covjson/specification/profiles.md

 ### 2.5.
 Trajectory

 - A Trajectory domain must have the axis `"composite"` and may have the axis `"z"` where `"z"` must have a single coordinate only.
-- The axis `"composite"` must have the geometry type `"Point"` and the components `"t","x","y","z"` or `"t","x","y"`.
+- The axis `"composite"` must have the composite type `"Vector"` and the components `"t","x","y","z"` or `"t","x","y"`.
-- The coordinate ordering of the axis `"composite"` must follow the ordering of its `"t"` component.
+- The value ordering of the axis `"composite"` must follow the ordering of its `"t"` component as defined in the corresponding reference system.

 Example:
 ```js